Deaconess Policy

 Describe the spiritual condition of your children?

 17. What area of ministry are you currently involved?
 How long?
-Describe.
-Who
+Describe your involvement.
+Who was over you?

 20. What is your own testimony of salvation?